TurboWarp/desktop/release-automation/README.md

     Combines --x64 (Intel Silicon) and --arm64 (Apple Silicon) into one file. macOS only.
     Default on macOS.
 ```

+The script builds the full "matrix" of all options you give.
+For example, `--windows --windows-portable --x64 --arm64` will create four builds:

+ - Windows installer for x64
+ - Windows installer for ARM64
+ - Windows portable for x64
+ - Windows portable for ARM64

 Optionally you may also apply: